Tapanhaz/flowguard/README.md

 * Burst Limiting: Optional maximum burst capacity to control maximum concurrent requests.
 * Thread-Safe and Interruptible: Built with atomic operations and mutexes for safe concurrent use.
 * Context Manager Support: For automatic resource management.
+* Use as a Decorator: For clean and concise rate limiting.

 ## Installation
 Flowguard is available as a Python package.
 Install it using pip: